 Generalizing previous constructions, we describe a method of presenting subshifts by means of suitably structured finite labelled directed graphs $( {\mathcal V}, \negthinspace \Sigma,\lambda \negthinspace)$ with vertex set ${\mathcal V}$, edge set $\Sigma$, and a label map that asigns to the edges in $\Sigma$ labels in an ${\mathcal R}$-graph semigroup ${\mathcal S}_{\mathcal R}({\frak P} , { \mathcal E}^-, { \mathcal E}^- )$. \negthinspace We denote the presented subshift by $X{(\mathcal V}, \Sigma, \lambda)$ and call $X({\mathcal V}, \Sigma, \lambda)$ an ${\mathcal S}_{\mathcal R}({\frak P}, { \mathcal E}^-, { \mathcal E}^- )$-presentation.

-We introduce a Property $(B)$ of subshifts that describes a relationship between contexts of admissible words of a subshift, and we introduce a Property $(C)$ of subshifts, that is stronger than Property $(B)$, that in addition describes a relationship between the past and future contexts and the context of admissible words of a subshift.
-Property $(B)$ and Property $(C)$ are invariants of topological conjugacy.
+We introduce a Property $(B)$ of subshifts that describes a relationship between contexts of admissible words of a subshift, and we introduce a Property $(c)$ of subshifts, that in addition describes a relationship between the past and future contexts and the context of admissible words of a subshift.
+Property $(B)$ and the simultaneous occurrence of properties $(B)$ and $(c)$ are invariants of topological conjugacy,

 We consider subshifts, in which every admissible word has a future context, that is compatible with its entire past context.
 Such subshifts we call right instantaneous.
-We introduce a Property $RI$ of subshifts, and we prove that this property is a necessary and sufficient condition for the subshift to have a right instantaneous presentation.
+We introduce a Property $R I$ of subshifts, and we prove that this property is a necessary and sufficient condition for a subshift to have a right instantaneous presentation.
 We consider also subshifts, in which every admissible word has a future context, that is compatible with its entire past context, and also a past context that is compatible with its entire future context.
 Such subshifts we call bi-instantaneous.
-We introduce a Property $BI$ of subshifts, and we prove that this property is a necessary and sufficient condition for the subshift to have a bi-instantaneous presentation.
+We introduce a Property $BI$ of subshifts, and we prove that this property is a necessary and sufficient condition for a subshift to have a bi-instantaneous presentation.